rickywck/srde-project/plan-backlogSynthesizer-poc-simple.prompt.md

        - Evaluation criteria (see below)
      - Calls **Judge LLM** (e.g., `gpt-4o` or `claude-3-5-sonnet`) to score the generation.
   3. Judge LLM evaluates on multiple dimensions with scores (1-5 scale):

     **Completeness (1-5):**
     - Does the generated backlog capture all key requirements from the segment?
     - Are critical details missing?

     **Relevance (1-5):**
     - Are the generated items relevant to the segment content?
     - Is there hallucinated or off-topic content?

-     **Consistency (1-5):**
-     - Do the items align with retrieved architecture constraints?
-     - Are there conflicts with existing ADO backlog items?

     **Quality (1-5):**
     - Are titles clear and concise?
     - Are descriptions detailed and actionable?
     - Are acceptance criteria specific and testable?

   4. Judge LLM returns structured JSON:
      ```json
      {
        "completeness": {"score": 4, "reasoning": "..."},
        "relevance": {"score": 5, "reasoning": "..."},
-       "consistency": {"score": 3, "reasoning": "..."},
        "quality": {"score": 4, "reasoning": "..."},
-       "overall_score": 4.0,
+       "overall_score": 4.3,
        "summary": "The generated backlog effectively captures...",
        "suggestions": ["Consider adding...", "Clarify..."]
      }